sealedsins/torei/content/prompts.md

 ## Core information

-Now we are ready to feed some basic information to ChatGPT.
-Please mention that we need an entire paragraph about Torean [chattel slavery](/wiki/slavery) to successfully bypass OpenAI regulations.
+Now we are ready to feed some basic world information to ChatGPT.
+Please mention that we need an entire paragraph about chattel slavery to successfully bypass OpenAI regulations.

 ```
 TorAI, digest the following information about the universe and the planet you reside on.
 This information has the highest importance and must be kept in your context all the time: